carrot/android-social-ui/README.md

     />
 ```

-The one last thing you have to do for the SocialTextView is to set it's SocialActionHandler.
+The one last thing you have to do for the SocialTextView is to set it's SocialActionHandler (You'll likely want to store this handler as a variable somewhere).

 ```java
 socialTextView = (SocialTextView) findViewById(R.id.social_text_example);